orscohen/Carbon-Black-EDR/Air_Gapped/Readme.md

 # Carbon Black EDR Offline Air-Gapped Server Installation Guide

 This guide is intended for users who were unable to successfully install Carbon Black EDR using the standard online installation method.
 The instructions have been tested on CentOS 7 (version 2009).
+### Please use the same OS for the cache server & Air gapped:
+that will break the installation.
+### Updates
+Do not install any other software & Make an update to the cache server - it is supposed to be exactly like the air-gapped server you can use the following on the Cache server: sudo yum update  --downloadonly --downloaddir="/tmp/updates"
+> Move all the updates to the air-gapped server in folder /tmp/updates, then install them with: rpm -ivh /tmp/updates/*.rpm

 ## Environment
 - EDR Server: 7.x+